-Google comes up with approximately 14 million hits for the term “crisis”.
+Google comes up with approximately 14 million results for the term “crisis”.
 The term “opportunity” only generates a few hundred thousand.
-This disproportionate result is a clear indication of the deep-seated, fear-based behaviour pattern in our society, which is present in almost all facets of life.
-When something new happens in our working envirmement, the vast majority of staff and managers resort to old patterns of rejection, resistance and denial.
+These disproportionate results are a clear indication of the deep-rooted, fear-based behavior pattern in our society, which is present in almost all facets of life.
+When something new happens in our working environment, the vast majority of staff and managers resort to old patterns of rejection, resistance and denial.

-It’s known that in this state of mind, the ability to solve problems and think creatively drops significantly, worsening the situation.
-The downward spiral has us firmly in its grasp.
-Because the “familiar” denotes greater security in the short term, stressed people keep doing “more of the same,” – they try eaven harder and waste important time.
+It’s known that in this state of mind, the ability to solve problems and to think creatively drops significantly, worsening the situation.
+The downward spiral has us firmly under control.
+Because the “familiar” denotes greater security in the short term, stressed people keep doing “more of the same,” – they try even harder and waste important time.
 However, what worked well in the past is no longer adequate for major changes, such as those currently being experienced exponentially.

 Cultural change requires a change of the rules, with old ones sacrificed for the development of new ones.
 In a precarious situation, only something “different” will help to begin with, not the “old”.
 Letting go of a successful past can be a painful process requiring time, a luxury often lacking in a competitive environment.
 Unfortunately, the “other” and the “new” are by definition still unknown, which in turn enhances fear and worry, and depletes energy from the change projects.